 3. Broiler Chickens Feeding Guide

 Feeding takes the lion’s share of the total cost of production, hence, the aspect of feeding in broiler production must be taken very seriously.
-You are to feed the chicks ad-libid during the first 3 days; feed in good quantity and quality to enhance the efficiency of the feed.
+You are to feed the chicks ad-libid during the first 3 days; serve broilers the right chicken feed in good quantity and quality to enhance the efficiency of the feed.

 Broiler farmers feed their chickens two types of feed; the broiler starter diet and the broiler finisher diet.
 The starter diet is fed for the first 4 weeks, while the finisher is used from 4 weeks to market size.
 Truly, your chicken would grow very big but at a high cost.
 Your chickens may even develop bone disorder due to high weight gain, hence, reducing the market value or even death.